-- (1) Aliens residing in Finland are issued with a temporary residence permit if: - 1) they cannot be returned to their home country or country of permanent residence for temporary reasons of health; or - 2) their return to their home country or country of permanent residence is not actually possible. - (2) A residence permit is not issued on the basis of subsection 1(2) if the alien's return is not being accomplished because he or she does not agree to return to his or her home country or country of permanent residence or is hindering the arrangements for this return. - (3) Issuing the residence permit is not conditional on the alien having sufficient financial resources. - (4) If aliens are issued with a residence permit under subsection 1, their family members residing abroad are not issued with a residence permit on the basis of family ties.
+Aliens residing in Finland are issued with a temporary residence permit if:

+- 1) they cannot be returned to their home country or country of permanent residence for temporary reasons of health; or - 2) their return to their home country or country of permanent residence is not actually possible.

+A residence permit is not issued under subsection 1, paragraph 2 if the alien's return is not being accomplished because he or she does not agree to return to his or her home country or country of permanent residence or is hindering the arrangements for this return.

+Issuing the residence permit is not conditional on the alien having sufficient financial resources.

+If aliens are issued with a residence permit under subsection 1, their family members residing abroad are not issued with a residence permit on the basis of family ties.